 “I take back my apology!
 I’m sorry for nothing!
 Nothing!
 You hear me, nothing!”

 “Too late.
 You’ve already apologized and revealed your true form.”

 “Got it!
 Finally!”
 Gregory rose triumphantly and lifted the unclasped key above his head.
 “Now we can set you free.”

 “Hold up.
 What do you mean I revealed my true form?”

 The man walked to the maiden’s side.
-“Somehow I knew that your tough, foul-mouthed, not to mention woefully disrespectful exterior was a façade for a scared young woman.”
+“Somehow I knew that your tough, foul-mouthed, not to mention woefully disrespectful exterior was a façade.”

 “Bullshit, you know nothing about me.”
 The restraints made a satisfying clank as the key unlocked each of them.
 “I just, I just, I just-”

 “You just what?”

 “I just… knew how gullible you men are and knew if I put on the waterworks you’d come rushing to my side to let me free and I was right.”
 The young girl sat up on the bed and rubbed her wrists and ankles to return circulation to her extremities.

 “Anyway, I knew you wouldn’t leave me here alone.
 It goes against your nature.
 You’re too much of a boy scout to do something like that.”